Tinram/MySQL-Filler/README.md

 25 rows in set (0.00 sec)
 ```

-Meaningless data, but the foreign keys are starting to have relationships and SQL joins between tables are now realised.
+Meaningless data, but the foreign keys are starting to gain relationships, and so SQL joins between tables are now realised.
 More rows can be added to increase the number of results.

 ## Other Databases.